 4) Lymphadenopathy, or adenopathy, is disease of the lymph nodes, in which they are abnormal in size or consistency.

-According to the World Health Organisation’s pharmacovigilance database VigiBase, 91,863 adverse reactions following HPV vaccination have been reported worldwide.
+According to the World Health Organisation’s pharmacovigilance database VigiBase, there have been 91,863 reports of adverse reactions following HPV vaccination worldwide.

 Details of Michelle Stubbs’ FOI request and the pdf of the information she received will be published on the TGA website next week.
 (Stubbs’ name will not be given, but all the data she obtained will be shared.)